kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 +++
-title = "Deploy using CLI"
-description = "Instructions for using the CLI to deploy Kubeflow on Google Cloud Platform (GCP)" weight = 4
+title = "Deploy using kubectl and kpt" description = "Instructions for using kubectl and kpt to deploy Kubeflow on Google Cloud Platform (GCP)" weight = 4
 +++